Did you do a DNA test with or upload to Family Tree DNA? In this post, learn all aspects of how to understand your Family Tree DNA matches, including:

 Match date column on Family Tree DNA

-The date that you see in the match date column on your Family Tree DNA match list is the date that the DNA match that appears on that line showed up as a DNA match for you on the site.
+The date that you see in the match date column on your Family Tree DNA match list is the date that the DNA match showed up as a DNA match for you on the site.

 If you just received your Family Tree DNA results, all of your DNA matches should have the same date, which is the date you received your FTDNA results.